synestize/synestizer/Video_analysis.md

 Now for the *second moments*....

-We add spatial coordinates to the pixels - a pixel on the left side of the screen has an x coordinate of 0.
+We add spatial coordinates to the pixels - a pixel on the left side of the screen has a $$ U $$ coordinate of 0.
 On the right side it has a coordinate of 64.
-On the bottom of the screen it would have a Y coordinate of 0 and on the top, 64.
+On the bottom of the screen it would have a $$ V $$ coordinate of 0 and on the top, 64.
 Now we "unpack" these index matrices into a 5x(64x64) sample matrix:

 $$ X_1 := \begin{align*}1, 1, Y_{11}, C^b_{11} C^r_{11}\end{align*}$$